Welcome to the Canterbury West Coast Welfare Guardians Trust

 How do I request a volunteer Welfare Guardian?

-- Complete the Request for a volunteer Welfare Guardian form.
+- Complete the editable form Request for a volunteer Welfare Guardian or the print version Request for a volunteer Welfare Guardian - print version

 - A registered medical practitioner should complete this report.